maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

 ## Changelog

 * **Version 1.4.8:**
   * Added a new feature that allows to upload more than 50 items in a collection.
 Requires to be activated (asked at launch).
 (Method used: https://www.youtube.com/watch?v=8wpmjh8xrXo).
+Update: This method is useless, [OpenSea went back on its words](https://twitter.com/opensea/status/1486843201352716289).
+The limit has been removed.
 * **Version 1.4.7:**
   * The default language of ChromeDriver is now English to ensure maximum compatibility.
 The date did not work in some countries because of the different formats that OpenSea offers. **[#67](https://github.com/maximedrn/opensea_automatic_uploader/issues/67)**.
   * Minor fix (Colorama module).